 Golf Course Architecture

 This is quite an interesting one.
 250 golf architects from around the world have picked their top 100 courses and then ranked them.
 There's a really nice report here you can download.
 It's the only recent poll I have seen that has the Old Course as position 1 and promotes North Berwick to 18.
 Good enough for me!

-I wouldn't hesitate in recommending Planet Golf as a place to plan those high end golf trip.
-The author, Darius Oliver, has visited the top 100 from Golf.com and Golf Digest magazines as well as visiting many more.
+I wouldn't hesitate in recommending Planet Golf as a place to plan those high end golf trips.
+The author, Darius Oliver, has visited the top 100 from Golf.com and Golf Digest magazines as well as many more.
 His 'flag' ranking system sets a high standard and the reviews will really whet the appetite for a trip.
 This is his personal list, nothing more and nothing less, so there are some unusual positions for sure - Augusta doesn't make the top 10, Muirfeld the Top 30.

 I pretty much always use this site when going to a new area, there are thousands of reviews there from courses all round the world.
 They are user generated (with a few super users) and I don't think I have had a bum steer from them yet.
 They do a good job keeping it up to date and the lists by world, continent, country and county are interesting for sure - the ranking don't just rely on user ratings but they do impact them.

 This is quite possibly the best site out there for getting insight into playing some of the best courses in the world.
 The experiences detailed on the blog are tremendously well documented and there are some great tips on how to make the most out of your trips if you are lucky enough to play some of these great courses.
 The denouement at Augusta is a must read!

 As above, http://www.top100golfcourses.co.uk/ is a good place to start but there are some more resources here -